 - Screwdriver (for battery replacement)

-- Install the camera inside underwater camera housing in dry and low humidity place.
+Install the camera inside underwater camera housing in a dry and low humidity level place.